basp/yuki/README.md

 functionality by using the smaller commands that are allready baked in in a very preditable and reasonable fashion.

+# Commands
+The core unit of work in Yuki is the humble `ICommand<TReq,TRes,TEx>` type.
+It has a single method:

+	Option<TRes, TEx> Execute(TReq request);

+By using the `Option<TRes, TEx>` type as a return value it becomes incredibly easy to compose commands.

+# Requests
+Every built-in `TReq` in Yuki is decorated with `PowerArgs` attributes.
+This means that you can easily *hydrate* them from the command line.
+They are also pure in the sense that they don't have side-effects.
+They might have a few utility members but these are always pure and safe to use in all cases.

+# Responses
+Every command should have a custom response type even if they are similar to existing response types.
+Most of the built-in response types are or will be JSON serializable so that it is easy to interoperate with other tools.

+For example, it's very easy to convert a lot of Yuki output to real objects in PowerShell using the `ConvertFrom-Json` cmdlet.

+# Note
+If there are clear hierarchies it's usually fine to share some properties (Yuki does this as well on both the request and response classes) but do be careful about not tangling your classes too much.

 # Legacy notes
 ## Script types